ylchan87/ObserverPatternCpp/README.md

 # About
-Self study to implement Observer pattern in C++
+Simple implementation of Observer pattern in C++

-Publisher / Observable / Boardcaster
-Subscriber / Observer / Listener
+Done for self study.

-# Goal
+# Design Goal
-In simple implementation (eg. https://refactoring.guru/design-patterns/observer/cpp/example), if a subscriber goes out of scope, the publisher would have a dangling pointer.
+In basic implementation of the observer pattern (eg. https://refactoring.guru/design-patterns/observer/cpp/example), if a subscriber goes out of scope, the publisher would have a dangling pointer.

-In this repo implementation, we try to do better:
+In this repo's implementation, we try to do better:
 1. Use RAII to achieve auto unsubscribe if subscriber goes out of scope
 2. Use smart pointers
 3. Use template to make a general publisher class that could publish different types